w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 executed during the same spend period when the bounty is funded.

 If your bounty has been awarded, it will be funded at the end of the current spending period.
-You need to make sure that if the curator assignment referendum ends before the end of the spending period, the enactment of the curator assignment referendum will take place in the next spending period (you can set a delay in [Polkadot-JS](./learn-guides-polkadot-opengov.md#submitting-a-proposal) when you submit the proposal).
+You need to make sure that the curator assignment referendum gets enacted in the subsequent spending period (you can set a delay in [Polkadot-JS](./learn-guides-polkadot-opengov.md#submitting-a-proposal) when you submit the proposal during the current spend period).

 :::